 “These days Jerusalem is being blessed with many gifts.
 We received another one last night with Netta’s thrilling and suspenseful victory.
 The gift is that Eurovision will come to Jerusalem next year; we will be very proud to host it,” Netanyahu stated.

 “I think that we will deal with everything involved in order to enable another major event with a large international audience to be held in our city, in our country,” he said.
-Jerusalem just concluded hosting the Big Start of the Giro De’Italia cycling race, which was held outside Europe for the first time in its history.
+Jerusalem had just concluded hosting the Big Start of the Giro De’Italia cycling race, which was held outside Europe for the first time in its history.

 “President Trump promised to recognize Jerusalem as the capital of Israel – and did so.
 He promised to move the American embassy – and is doing so.
 Of course we will all celebrate this day tomorrow, it is truly a celebration.
 Afterwards, two additional embassies – Guatemala and Paraguay – will come here, and others are on the way,” the prime minister stated.